WFTC: News department launch and affiliation uncertainty

 On April 26, 2000, WFTC general manager Steve Spendlove announced that the station would begin airing a local newscast in April 2001 from a new facility in Minneapolis.
 At the time, the station was the largest-market Fox affiliate that did not offer local news.
 While WFTC began taking steps toward local news, another development emerged.
 That August, News Corporation, the parent company of Fox, agreed to buy Chris-Craft, owner of KMSP-TV.
 Provisions in WFTC's Fox affiliation agreement gave Fox the option to move its programming to a station it owned without penalty, potentially leaving channel 29 without the network.
 In spite of the uncertainty, WFTC moved ahead with news department development, hiring a news director in November.
 To anchor its weeknight 9 p.m. newscast, the station hired people who mostly had prior experience in the market.
-Lead male anchor Chris Conangla had worked at KSTP prior to a stint at KCBS-TV in Los Angeles; sports director John Henk was a local native moving back to the market after 16 years in Sacramento; and meteorologist Karl Spring was a native of Hopkins.
+Lead male anchor Chris Conangla had worked at KSTP after a stint at KCBS-TV in Los Angeles; sports director John Henk was a local native moving back to the market after 16 years in Sacramento; and meteorologist Karl Spring was a native of Hopkins.

 Fox 29 News @ 9 debuted on April 23, 2001.
 It was the third 9 p.m. newscast in the Twin Cities after offerings from KMSP-TV, whose late newscast was among the highest-rated in the country, and KSTC-TV.
 In its first ratings survey, it captured 3% of the audience compared to 8% for KMSP.
 That July, the station signed a deal to become the over-the-air broadcast home of the Timberwolves for the first time since 1994, airing 35 games per season for three years.

 The FCC approved News Corporation's acquisition of the Chris-Craft stations on July 25, 2001.
 Days later, News Corporation announced a station trade with Clear Channel by which it traded KTVX in Salt Lake City, a market where Fox already owned a station and thus had to sell, and KMOL-TV in San Antonio, Clear Channel's headquarters city, for WFTC, which had been Clear Channel's highest-billing TV station.
 This created a duopoly of KMSP and WFTC.